Xangis/MIDIPlayer/README.md

 * More + better encapsulation for the MIDIFile class.
 Some things are ugly for the sake of expediency.

+# MIDIPlayer 2.11 Changes (January 2017)

+* Fixed window redraw problem when loading a new song when one is already loaded.

 # MIDIPlayer 2.1 Changes (October 2016)

 * Added some error handling for loading files with incorrect track length data.